krry/bashfiles/README.md

 You should see the gulp task logs as the app builds, then a new tab in your browser should open containing the app with a small "Connected to Browser Sync" badge in the top right corner.

+For development flow, please see *How to git flow*, below.

 ## How to *gulp*

 This app features some heavy-duty `gulp`itude.